xfqwdsj/IAmNotADeveloper/README_en.md

 ## Privacy Agreement

-The "test" function of this application will obtain the status of your corresponding system switch, including:
+The "Test" function of this application will obtain the status of your corresponding system switch, including:

 - Developer mode
 - USB debugging
 - Wireless debugging

-However, this app will not collect any information about you.
+However, this application will not collect any information about you.